javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 # Element Descriptors

-Elements are the first of the three [classification](./classification.md) layers, and the one most projects start with. **An element is the architectural piece a file belongs to** — usually a folder, such as `components/Button/` or `helpers/data/`.
+Elements are one of the three [classification](./classification.md) layers. **An element is the architectural piece a file belongs to** — usually a folder, such as `components/Button/` or `helpers/data/`.
 Element descriptors define how to recognize those pieces from file paths.

 The other two layers describe a file from different angles: its kind (see [Files](./files.md)) and where its imports resolve to (see [Modules](./modules.md)).
 This page covers the element layer.